-Second Drafts: Second drafts should also be uploaded to Turnitin on Canvas and to Criterion, an online editing program.
-To register for Criterion, go to http://criterion.ets.org, create a username and password and enter our Class Access Code: 57YZ - GHFN
+Second and Third Drafts: Second and third drafts should also be uploaded to Turnitin on Canvas.
+Just upload your paper to the assignment and Turnitin will generate a report.
+These drafts should also be uploaded to Criterion, an online editing program.
+To register for Criterion, go to http://criterion.ets.org, create a username and password and enter our